DynamoDS/Dynamo/DynamoWIPInstall/readme.txt

 Autodesk has contributed new concepts, features and implementation into the Dynamo Open Source project.

-The current version will run on top of Revit 2013 and Project Vasari 3.0.
+The current version will run on top of Revit 2013 and Project Vasari Beta 1.
 It will be released as a new Project Vasari WIP soon but is available now experimental form on github.

 Key new features :